neurobin/oraji/README.md

 Oracle Java Installer
 ====================

 Oracle java (jdk/jre) installler script for linux.
 It simplifies the installation of Oracle java from a [download](http://www.oracle.com/technetwork/java/javase/downloads/index.html)ed source (tar.gz).
-It also maintains consistency among multiple versions of java (jdk/jre) installed with this script.
-Uninstalling any java version installed with this script will fall back to the next most recently installed (with this script) version of java.
+It also maintains consistency among multiple versions of java (jdk/jre).
+Uninstalling any java version installed with this script will fall back to the next most recently installed version of java.

 Install oraji:
 =====================

-Give the <span class="light-quote">install.sh</span> file execution permission and run it in terminal (with root privillege).
+Give the <span class="light-quote">install.sh</span> file execution permission and run it in terminal (with root privilege).

 ```sh
 sudo ./install.sh